particuleio/website/content/blog/thanos-monitoring.en.md

 ##### Storing metrics is expensive

-Prometheus stores metrics on disk, you have to make a choices between storage space and metric retention time.
+Prometheus stores metrics on disk, you have to make a choice between storage space and metric retention time.
 If you want to store data for a long time and running on a Cloud Provider, block storage can be expensive if you store terabyte of data on it.
 Also in production environnement prometheus is often run